WEC-Sim/WEC-Sim/docs/man/code_structure.rst

 	waves.spectrumDataFile='<wave spectrum file>.mat';

 ..
 Note::
 	When using the ``spectrumImport`` option, users must specify a sufficient number of wave frequencies (typically ~1000) to adequately describe the wave spectra.
-These wave frequencies are the same that will be used to define the wave forces on the WEC, for more information refer to the :ref:`man/advanced_features:Irregular Wave Binning` section.
+These wave frequencies are the same that will be used to define the wave forces on the WEC, for more information refer to the :ref:`advanced_features:Irregular Wave Binning` section.

 etaImport
 """"""""""""""""""""""""""""""